FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/diagnostics/inspect/tree.md

 These modes could be used together as follows:

 ```
-iquery show `iquery list | grep component_name`
+$ iquery show `iquery list | grep component_name`
 ```

 Alternatively `iquery` also allows to print the inspect data at a location.
 A location consists either of the path to a `.inspect` file, or the path to a directory containing `fuchsia.inspect.Tree`. `iquery` includes a utility command to list all files that contain inspect data (`list-files`).
-Note that these will be only data from v1 components given that v2 are not accessible through the filesystem at the moment.

-iquery's secondary mode of operation (triggered by `list-files`) recursively identifies locations for Inspect data from the given directorry path.
+iquery's secondary mode of operation (triggered by `list-files`) recursively identifies locations for Inspect data from the given directory path.
 The two modes may be used together as follows:

 ```
-iquery show-file `iquery list-files /hub | grep -v system_objects | grep component_name`
+$ iquery list-files [component_moniker]
+bootstrap/driver_manager
+  class/display-controller/000.inspect
+  ... additional output

+$ iquery show --file 'class/display-controller/000.inspect'
 ```

-In the example above, `iquery` is run to find a list of Inspect locations that do not contain "system\_objects" and that do contain "component\_name".
-Then, `iquery` is run on the result of the first filter to recursively list data in the matching locations.
+In the example above, `iquery list-files` is ran to find a list of Inspect locations.
+Then, `iquery` is ran on one of the output to recursively list data in the matching locations.
 You may instead write:

 ```
-fx iquery show --manifest component_name
+$ fx iquery show --manifest component_name
 ```

 ### Archivist {#archivist}

 The Fuchsia Diagnostics Platform, hosted by the [Archivist][archivist], is responsible for monitoring and aggregating Inspect data on demand.

-#### Collection under appmgr

-When a component is running under appmgr, diagnostics data is collected from its `out/diagnostics` directory.
-A connection to this directory is provided to Archivist by the [`ComponentEventProvider`][fidl-event-provider] protocol.

-A separate component, called `archivist-for-embedding.cmx`, serves the same purpose as the Archivist but may be injected into tests.
-This allows tests to find only their own diagnostics data, helping to make tests hermetic.

-#### Collection under component\_manager

 When running under component manager, diagnostics data is made available to the Archivist through [event capabilities][events].